Arhynchobdellida: Taxonomy

 Historically, the Arhynchobdellida were split into two orders, the Gnathobdellida and the Pharyngobdellida.
-The Gnathobdellida were jawed and carnivorous of parasitic while the Pharyngobdellida were jawless and carnivorous.
+The Gnathobdellida were jawed and carnivorous or parasitic while the Pharyngobdellida were jawless and carnivorous.
 Current taxonomy accepts the order Arhynchobdellida and divides into two suborders.
 There are 215 species of Arhynchobdellid leech, in 47 genera and 13 families.
 The placement of Americobdellidae is uncertain; it has rudimentary jaws and is terrestrial.

 Erpobdelliformes

 Erpobdelliformes are jawless predators of aquatic invertebrates of varying sizes, including insect larvae, mollusks, and other annelids.
 Unlike other leeches, they do not penetrate the skin of hosts; and are not at all parasitic.
 The pharynx is spirally twisted and very large to allow for large prey; it can constitute up to one third of the leech's body length.

 Hirudiniformes

 Hirudiniformes are a diverse suborder defined by the presence of toothed jaws.